-There are simple changes that will significantly improve the streetscapes generally, such as providing consistent paving (quality, finish and materiality), ample lighting, as well as providing more trees and vegetation within the streetscapes to facilitate a pleasant walking environment.
-Other broader improvements, such as introducing public art, interpretation and activating vacant shopfronts will improve the quality of the town centre public realm overall.
+There are simple changes that will significantly improve the streetscapes generally, such as the provisioning of consistent paving, lighting installation (safety and place activation) and planting of additional trees and vegetation to improve the walking environment.
+Other broader improvements, such as introducing public art, interpretation and activating vacant shopfronts will assist in enhancing the quality of the Town Centre public realm overall.